lucaspiller/ship-game/README.md

 The graphics are based on another game I wrote, [88etag](https://github.com/lucaspiller/88etag), but will probably change.

 You can play it at [http://lucaspiller.github.io/ship-game/](http://lucaspiller.github.io/ship-game/).

+Take a look at the [design document](https://github.com/lucaspiller/ship-game/blob/master/docs/design.md) for more details.